 - Add in ground beef and cook until no longer pink.

 - After rolling each one place them seam side down on a baking sheet.
-Brush the rolls with oil and bake for 20 minutes flipping them 1/2 way through.
+Brush the rolls with oil and bake for 8-10 minutes or until golden brown and crispy.

 - While the egg rolls are baking mix together all of the sauce ingredients in a bowl and refrigerate until ready to serve.